spellerberg/quire-rife/content/chapter7.md

 [^39]: Richardson, *Beyond the Mississippi*, 234
 [^40]: Williams, *Texas’ Last Frontier*, 97
 [^41]: Richardson, *Beyond the Mississippi*, 233
-[^42]: Williams, *Texas’ Last Frontier*, 126; August Santleben, *A Texas Pioneer(), (New York and Washington: The Neale Publishing Co,* 1910), 145
+[^42]: Williams, *Texas’ Last Frontier*, 126; August Santleben, *A Texas Pioneer,* (New York and Washington: The Neale Publishing Co, 1910), 145
 [^43]: Thonhoff, *San Antonio Stage Lines 1847-1881*, fig. 30; Nunn, *Texas Under The Carpetbaggers*, 157
 [^44]: Thomas Rife Record, 36th Texas Cavalry Regiment, Compiled Service Records of Confederate Soldiers Who Served in Organizations from the State of Texas, M323, Roll 175, Records of Confederate Soldiers Who Served During the Civil War, RG109, National Archives and Records Administration
-[^45]: Florence Johnson Scott, *Old Rough and Ready on the Rio Grande*, (Waco, TX: Texian Press, 1969), 175; United States War Department, The War of the Rebellion: a compilation of the official records of the Union and Confederate armies, Series 1-Volume1: 578-80
+[^45]: Florence Johnson Scott, *Old Rough and Ready on the Rio Grande*, (Waco, TX: Texian Press, 1969), 175; United States War Department, *The War of the Rebellion: a compilation of the official records of the Union and Confederate armies,* Series 1-Volume 1: 578-80
 [^46]: David McDonald, *Jose Antonio Navarro, In search of the American Dream in Nineteenth-Century Texas*, (Denton, TX: Texas State Historical Association, 2010), 258
 [^47]: Richter, *The Army in Texas During Reconstruction*, 99; Nunn, *Texas Under The Carpetbaggers*, 21
 [^48]: Richter, *The Army in Texas During Reconstruction*, 185; McDonald, *Jose Antonio Navarro*, 261-2